Courant-Dorfman algebras of differential operators and Dorfman connections of Courant algebroids: Introduction

 \section{Introduction}

-Since their introduction by Liu, Weinstein and Xu \cite{lwx1}, Courant algebroids have enjoyed much attention due to their strong relation to higher structures \cite{Ur, BR} and generalized geometry \cite{BCG, LSW}, along to their applications in string theory \cite{d, JV, JV1} and T-duality \cite{s, SV}, among others.
-Roughly speaking, a \emph{Courant algebroid} is a vector bundle $E \to M$ endowed with a non skew-symmetric bracket on $\Gamma(E)$, a bundle map $\rho : E \to TM$ and a fibrewise nondegenerate symmetric bilinear form on $E$, satisfying certain axioms similar to those of a Lie algebroid.
-Another important reason for receiving wide attention is their close relationship to Dirac structures.
-The latter were introduced in \cite{c} to establish a unified framework for the study of presymplectic structures, Poisson strucures and foliations, and provide a geometric approach to the study of constrained mechanical systems.
-A \emph{Dirac structure} is a Lagrangian subbundle $L$ of a Courant algebroid $E$ that is closed under the non skew-symmetric bracket of $\Gamma(E)$.
-A pair $(E,L)$ is called \emph{Manin pair}.
-In the formulation of graded geometry, a Courant algebroid is realized as a $NQ$-symplectic manifold of degree $2$, which is something that allows one to study the differential geometry of such objects in a more concise way.
-For example, it has been proved \cite{ro2002, sev1999} that the \emph{standard cohomology} of the \emph{standard complex} $(\mathcal{C},d)$ of the Courant-Dorfman algebra $\mathcal{C}$ of a Courant algebroid $E$ is isomorphic with the de Rham cohomology of the corresponding symplectic graded manifold.
+Since their introduction by Liu, Weinstein and Xu \cite{lwx1}, Courant algebroids have enjoyed much attention due to their strong relation to Dirac structures \cite{c}, which are the natural geometric framework for the study of dynamical systems with constraints \cite{dorf}, graded differential geometry \cite{ro, ro2002}, higher structures \cite{Ur, BR} and generalized complex geometry \cite{Gualtieri}, along to their applications in string theory \cite{d, JV1} and T-duality \cite{s, SV}, among others.
+In the initial geometric formulation, a Courant algebroid is a vector bundle $E$ equipped with a fiberwise inner product, a bracket and an anchor map to the tangent bundle of the base manifold, satisfying certain compatibility conditions.
+In the formulation of graded geometry, it is realized as a $NQ$-symplectic manifold of degree $2$, allowing one to study the differential geometry of such objects in a more concise way.
+For example, it has been proved \cite{ro2002, sev1999} that the \emph{standard cohomology} of the \emph{standard complex} of a Courant algebroid is isomorphic to the de Rham cohomology of the corresponding symplectic graded manifold.

-Dorfman connections were initially introduced for dull algebroids in \cite{mjl} by Jotz Lean in order to define, in the context of Courant algebroids, a structure that has similar properties to linear connections of Lie algebroids on vector bundles.
-This is used to study linear splittings of the standard Courant algebroid $TE \oplus T^\ast E$ over a vector bundle $E\to M$ and to establish the existence of a one to one correspondence of linear splittings of $TE \oplus T^\ast E$ with a special kind of Dorfman connections on $E\oplus T^\ast M$.
-This result generalizes the well known result of Dieudonn\'e \cite{dieud} that a linear $TM$-connection on a vector bundle $E$ defines a splitting of $TE$ in horizontal and vertical subbundles.
-The fact that the standard Courant algebroid over a vector bundle is a double vector bundle, places the new notion in a very interesting and rich geometric environment.

-An important example of Dorfman connection is the Bott connection of a Dirac structure $L$ of a Courant algebroid $E$ on the vector bundle $E/L$ (see \cite[Proposition 3.7]{mjl} or Proposition \ref{bott} below).
-This connection is flat and this fact was one of our motivating points for looking at these connections closer.
-Our ultimate goal is to use such connections to define a notion of \emph{Atiyah class} for Manin pairs suitable in the context of generalized geometry, Lie bialgebroids, etc, \cite{BP}.
-The study of this problem led us to the need to better understand Dorfman connection theory, and in particular Dorfman connections of a Courant algebroid $E$ on a predual vector bundle $B$.
-The results of this work, some of which are discussed in \cite{BP}, are presented in this paper.